Battle of Beersheba (1917): Background

 The open eastern flank was dominated by the Wadi Ghazzeh, which, at the beginning of the stalemate, could only be crossed in five places.
 These were at the mouth on the Mediterranean coast, the main Deir el Belah-to-Gaza road crossing, the Tel el Jemmi crossing (used during the first battle of Gaza), the Shellal crossing on the Khan Yunis-to-Beersheba road, and the Tel el Fara crossing on the Rafa-to-Beersheba road.
 The difficulty of crossing the wadi elsewhere was due to the 50–60 ft perpendicular banks cut into the Gaza–Beersheba plain by regular floods.
 Additional crossings were constructed during the stalemate.

-Beersheba (Hebrew: Be-er Sheva; Arabic: Bir es Sabe) at the foot of the Judean Hills, was built on the eastern bank of the Wadi es Saba, which joins the Wadi Ghazzeh at Bir el Esani, before stretching to the Mediterranean Sea.
+Beersheba (Hebrew: Be-er Sheva; Arabic: Bir es Sabe), at the foot of the Judean Hills, was built on the eastern bank of the Wadi es Saba, which joins the Wadi Ghazzeh at Bir el Esani, before stretching to the Mediterranean Sea.
 Located at the north-west end of a flat, treeless plain about 4 mi long by 3 mi wide, the town is surrounded by rocky hills and outcrops.
 To the north–north–east, 6 mi away on the southern edge of the Judean Hills, the Tuweiyil Abu Jerwal rises to 1558 ft behind the town, overlooking it by 700 ft; lower hills range east and south, with a spur of the plateau of Edom on the south-east, extending towards the town.

 Since ancient times, the town had been a trading centre, with roads radiating from it in all directions.
-To the north-east the only sealed, metalled motor road in the region, stretched along a spine of the Judean Hills to Jerusalem, via Edh Dhahriye, Hebron and Bethlehem, along the Wadi el Khalil (a tributary of the Wadi es Saba).
+To the north-east the only sealed, metalled motor road in the region stretched along a spine of the Judean Hills to Jerusalem via Edh Dhahriye, Hebron and Bethlehem, along the Wadi el Khalil (a tributary of the Wadi es Saba).
 To the north-west the road to Gaza 26 mi away crossed the open plain, to the west the track to Rafa via Tel el Fara (on the Wadi Ghazzeh), while the southern road to Asluj and Hafir el Auja continued the metalled road from Jerusalem.

 Beersheba was developed by the Ottoman Empire from a camel-trading centre on the northern edge of the Negev, halfway between the Mediterranean and the Dead Sea.
-It was on the railway line which ran from Istanbul to Hafir el Auja (the main Ottoman desert base during the raid on the Suez Canal in 1915 until the EEF advance to Rafa outflanked it), and which was damaged beyond repair in May 1917 during an EEF raid.
-Beersheba's hospital, army barracks, railway station (with water tower), engine sheds, large storage buildings, and a square of houses, were well-designed and strongly-constructed stone buildings, with red tiled roofs and a German beer garden.
-The inhabitants of the region from Beersheba northwards varied; the population consisted mainly of Arabs adhering to Sunni Islam, with some Jewish and Christian colonists.
+It was on the railway line which ran from Istanbul to Hafir el Auja, the main Ottoman desert base during the raid on the Suez Canal in 1915 until the EEF advance to Rafa outflanked it, and which was damaged beyond repair in May 1917 during an EEF raid.
+Beersheba's hospital, army barracks, railway station with water tower, engine sheds, large storage buildings, and a square of houses, were well-designed and strongly-constructed stone buildings, with red tiled roofs and a German beer garden.
+The inhabitants of the region from Beersheba northwards varied.
+The population were mainly Sunni Arabs, with some Jewish and Christian colonists.